Veda Hille: Career

 Hille's 20th album, Love Waves, was written in Berlin and recorded in East Van with John Collins of the New Pornographers.
 It was released in 2016.

-Hille collaborates regularly with playwright/director Amiel Gladstone.Together with writer Bill Richardson they wrote and premiered Do You Want What I Have Got?
+Hille collaborates regularly with playwright/director Amiel Gladstone.
+Together with writer Bill Richardson they wrote and premiered Do You Want What I Have Got?
 A Craigslist Cantata in 2012 at the Arts Club Theatre.
-In 2016 Hille and Gladstone premiered Onegin, an adaptation of Pushkin's poem and Tchaikovsky's opera.
+In 2016, Hille and Gladstone premiered Onegin, an adaptation of Pushkin's poem and Tchaikovsky's opera.
 Onegin toured across Canada, had a US premiere in Boston, and opened in Russian translation at the Taganka Theatre in Moscow in 2021.

-In 2020 Hille premiered the solo show Little Volcano, created with Maiko Yamamoto and James Long of Theatre Replacement.
+In 2020, Hille premiered the solo show Little Volcano, created with Maiko Yamamoto and James Long of Theatre Replacement.

 In 2021 Nicholas Krgovich released an album of Hille covers titled This Spring.
 In 2022 Hille released Beach Practice, produced by Krgovich.

+When Hille put together an ensemble to perform Beach Practice, the Veda Hille Sisterhood, or VHS, was born, consisting of Patsy Klein: vocals, Lucien Durey: vocals, Nicholas Krgovich: vocals, keyboards, Thom Gill: guitar, and Julia Chien: vibraphone and percussion.
+That band release a 5-song ep, recorded live at the Beach Practice release party, on June 23, 2023.

 Personal life

 Hille is married to Justin Kellam, drummer of the now defunct bands P:ano and No Kids.